 - The peer observations and moderations create the evidence-informed CPDL focus that teachers identify and organise through their NESTs.

-5) All teachers can access external networks through our Teaching School.
+4) All teachers can access external networks for research and best practice.

 - The school has established partnerships and networks with different groups of schools, organisations, and charities.